Trepan-Debuggers/zshdb/docs/index.rst

 in general, knowledge gained by learning this is transferable to those debuggers and vice versa.

 An Emacs interface is available via realgud_.
+Visual Studio integration is available from rogalmic via ZshDebug_.